-Advanced learner loans help people aged 19 and over undertake general and technical qualifications at levels 3, 4, 5 and 6.
-Loans provide a source of fees support for learners, enabling them to reap the personal and financial benefits of their study, which in turn will support the economy.
+Advanced Learner Loans provide a source of fees and support to help people aged 19 and over undertake general and technical qualifications at levels 3, 4, 5 and 6.

 By taking out a loan a learner is taking direct responsibility and financial liability for their learning.
-In return you are obliged, as part of your agreement with the learner, to directly deliver high quality learning and support to enable the learner to successfully achieve their desired outcome.
+In return you are obliged, as part of your agreement with the learner, to deliver high-quality learning and support to enable the learner to successfully achieve their desired outcome.

 It is important that learners receive all the key information about what the loan is for, and are signposted to sources of further information to help them decide if they wish to apply for a loan.
-It is also imperative that they have information in the Learning and Funding Information Letter about the qualification, your fee and maximum loan amount for their qualification.
+It is also imperative that they have information in the Learning and Funding Information Letter about the qualification, your fee and actual loan amount for their qualification.